Related Articles

 Abstract

 Kanban is a method for defining, managing, and improving services that deliver knowledge work such as software development.
 It promotes a "start from what you do now" approach, acting as a catalyst for rapid and focused organizational change.
 A hallmark of Kanban is the use of a kanban board to visualize work, partitioned into columns that represent workflow.
-Kanban encourages viewing the board as a knowledge discovery process, with each column denoting a different knowledge discovery activity that a work item passes through.
+Kanban encourages viewing the board as a knowledge discovery process, with each column denotes different knowledge discovery activity that a work item passes through.

 Here’s how you can apply a Knowledge-centric perspective to your Kanban practices starting next Monday: